How to quit smoking (and save a fortune)

 There's nothing that'll kick start your motivation more than thinking about how much dollar you could save.

-Whether it's your dream to own every single piece of danger mouse memorabilia ever made, or you'd just like to buy a round at the pub for your mates to say sorry for all the years of passive smoking, going smoke free will put a whole lot of cash back in your pocket.
+Whether it's your dream to buy the New York Knicks, or you'd just like to buy a round at the pub for your mates to say sorry for all the years of passive smoking, going smoke-free will put a whole lot of cash back in your pocket.

-* Please be aware these figures are estimates.
-Prices for different brands, roll ups and iPads do vary all the time, so don't come crying to us if your spending money only makes £899.99 on your all inclusive jaunt.
+* Please be aware that these figures are estimates.
+Prices for different brands, roll-ups and iPads do vary all the time, so please don't blame us if you ‘only' end up with £800 for your all-inclusive holiday!

-Gradually weaning yourself off might sound like an easier option than going all out, but in reality, it is just as hard and takes a lot longer.
+Gradually weaning yourself off might sound like an easier option than going all out, but in reality, it's just as hard and takes a lot longer.

-We're all aware that smoking is insanely costly and many smokers are quick to point out that depending on which method you go for, giving up can be almost just as costly.
+We're all aware that smoking is insanely costly and many smokers are quick to point out that depending on which method you go for, giving up can be almost as pricey.
+Stop-smoking aids can be expensive, so it's important to choose your preferred option wisely, or stock up on some serious willpower.

 Perhaps one of the best and cheapest resources to help you stop smoking is by using this totally free NHS service.